Trail Width, Fences, Retaining Walls, And Vegetation

 A large amount of earth needs to be removed to add a trail.

 A tall and long retaining wall would be built.

 Much vegetation including heritage oak trees and eucalyptus trees would be removed.
 (It should be noted that an operating passenger train would also likely require removing additional large trees due to safety regulations.)

 The width is only large enough to add a narrow path that mixes pedestrians and riders after extensive earth removal and building a large retaining wall.

 Besides the obvious expense, limited usability, and impact on trees and vegetation, the fence and retaining walls severely limit access to the path.
-Currently, people have created paths from Park Ave. down to the corridor.
-While it would be possible to engineer steps through the retaining wall and down to the path, the complexity would make the construction even more expensive.
+Currently, people have created paths from Park Ave down to the corridor.
+While it would be possible to engineer steps through the retaining wall and down to the path, the complexity would make trail construction even more expensive.

 The fence would prevent people walking along the cliff above New Brighton from easily accessing the path.
 Instead, they would need to walk to one of the relatively infrequent roads that cross the tracks.
 Essentially, the fence will divide Capitola in half.